yodaos-project/yoda-book/en-us/yodaos-source/customization/04-mqtt.md

 }
 ```

 Key is the topic in the message.
-There are 3 types of handler types:
+There are 3 types of handler:

 1. url: execute a URL
 2. bin: execute a shell command